noahskorner/kaizen/apps/blog/src/articles/build-custom-ai-assistants-for-free-with-ollama/article.md

-# Build Custom AI Assistants For Free With Ollama
+# Build Custom AI Assistants For Free With Ollama!

 ## Introduction